top of page

 By Mark Schipper

-What is known to history as the Fifth Down Game, played Saturday, Six October 1990, between the Universities of Colorado and Missouri, was so bizarre in its unique details and yet, in its general sense of semi-surreal havoc, so thoroughly representative of the grand spectacle and mercurial sport of college football, that it has eased into its place amongst the astonishing annals and bewildering lore of a game that counts one-off oddities almost without beginning and end.
+In the end seven Big 8 Conference officials would be suspended indefinitely for the collapse in order they had overseen.
+One team would lose a game it had rightfully won, while a second team, apparently fortune’s favorite friend, continued down a predestined course to championship glory.
+What is known to history as the 5th Down Game, played Saturday, Six October 1990, between the Universities of Colorado and Missouri, was so bizarre in its unique details and yet, in its general sense of semi-surreal havoc, so perfectly representative of the mercurial sport that is college football, that it has eased into its place amongst the astonishing annals of a game that counts one-off oddities almost without beginning and end.

-Instead, the Buffaloes went on to win the national championship, knocking off the Notre Dame Fighting Irish, 10-9, in the Orange Bowl Classic on New Years Day-night in Miami, thus guaranteeing that the baffling end-of-game sequence back in Columbia would live on in lurid detail for as long as the game is played.
+But the 5th Down Game, after all these years, would have shrunk back to an insignificant local anomaly, a semi-arcane asterisk for old conference rivals to argue over had its benefactor, Colorado, finished the season with a 4-7 record like its victim, Missouri, had in 1990.
+Instead, the Buffaloes went on to win the national championship, knocking off the Notre Dame Fighting Irish, 10-9, in the Orange Bowl Classic on New Years Day-night in Miami, thus guaranteeing that the baffling end-of-game sequence in Columbia would live on in lurid detail for as long as the game is played.

 DOWN IN MIZZOU